List of The Brady Bunch characters: Mike Brady

 Michael Paul "Mike" Brady (bottom center in picture above), portrayed by Robert Reed in the TV show and Gary Cole in films, is the male head of the Brady household.
 In episode #4 of The Bradys, "Hat in the Ring", when Mike is sworn in as City Councilman, his full name is given as Michael Thomas Brady.
 Mike, a widowed architect, brought three sons to his marriage with Carol Martin and became the stepfather to her three daughters.
 He was named "Father of the Year" by a local newspaper after his stepdaughter Marcia submitted an essay in his honor.
 The character's parents were sometimes mentioned but never seen (unless depicted without identification at the wedding in the pilot), but his paternal grandfather, Judge Hank Brady (Robert Reed in a dual role), appears in one episode.

+Shortly into the fourth season, Mike Brady grew his hair into a longer, curly style.
+While men getting a perm or growing an Afro was in style at the time, Mike's perm happened by accident: as revealed by Florence Henderson decades later, Robert Reed had naturally curly hair and had been using chemicals to keep it straightened.
+Only when the cast flew to Hawaii did they discover its curliness, due to the humidity of the tropical climate there.
+Mike Brady became associated with a perm in all other iterations of the Brady family in the decades since.
+As Gary Cole's hair was not as naturally curly (as seen in his other roles such as Bill Lumbergh in Office Space), he wore a wig when portraying Mike.